mongodb/docs/source/includes/tabs-mongodbagent-auth-settings.rst

            - Enter the |ldap|\v3 distinguished name derived from the MongoDB Agent's |pem| Key file.

+         * - :guilabel:`TLS/SSL CA File Path`
+           - The path on disk that contains the trusted certificate authority (CA) certificates in |pem| format.
+These certificates verify the server certificate returned from any MongoDB instances running with |tls-ssl|.
+You must enter at least one
+             |tls-ssl| CA file path.

          * - :guilabel:`MongoDB Agent PEM Key file`
-           - Provide the path and filename for the MongoDB Agent's
-             |pem| Key file on the server on the line for the
+           - If your MongoDB deployment requires client certificates, on the line for the appropriate operating system, provide the path and ``.pem`` filename for the client certificate used by the MongoDB Agent's |pem| Key file on the server.
-             appropriate operating system.
+             You must enter a value for at least one MongoDB Agent PEM Key File.

          * - :guilabel:`MongoDB Agent PEM Key Password`
            - Provide the password to the |pem| Key file if it was